Power system design is done in several logical phases:

 In this phase, a power tree topology is chosen based on the requirements of the device.
 The requirements of the power supply may not yet be known, but the supply voltage and connection requirements of various devices are available in the Power Management Handbooks, Pin Connection Guidelines, and Power Tree selector guides in the Intel Enpirion® Power Resource Center.
 Any required power supply sequencing and SmartVID usage will impact the power tree topology.

-In this phase, the amount of electrical power required by the various device power supplies is estimated using the Early Power Estimator (EPE) tool and the Power Analyzer tool.
+In this phase, the amount of electrical power required by the various device power supplies is estimated using the Early Power Estimator (EPE) tool or Intel® FPGA Power and Thermal Calculator (PTC) and the Intel® Quartus® Prime Power Analyzer tool.
 As the design evolves to the final configuration, the quality and type of information available improve and the estimation becomes more accurate.